aneetxeandia/MSc-Data-Analytics-Projects/README.md

 Notebook: https://github.com/aneetxeandia/MSc-Data-Analytics-Projects/blob/70724e41d86a5a6c5743bf87ad53e88cceaba175/Classification.ipynb

-### Prediction of popularity/genre of spotify songs
+### Prediction of popularity/genre of Spotify songs
 This is a project of the Fundamentals of Machine Learning subject.
 The data analysed comes from Spotify and captures various attributes about songs.
 The project adresses two problems:

 - A regression problem which aims to predict the populariity score of a song.